 Historically, bonds were printed on paper with detachable coupons.
-The coupons were presented to the bond issuer by the bond holder to collect periodic interest payments.
+The coupons were presented to the bond issuer by the bondholder to collect periodic interest payments.
 The Excel COUPNCD function returns the next coupon date after the settlement date.

 The settlement date is the date the investor takes possession of a security.
 The maturity date is the date when the investment ends and the principle plus accrued interest is returned to the investor.
 The frequency is the number of interest payments per year.
 Basis specifies the method used to count days (see below).
-In the example show, the formula in F6 is:
+In the example shown, the formula in F6 is:

 COUPNCD will return a valid Excel date, so use a date format to display properly.